pedroposeiro/l10n-portugal/l10n_pt_account_bill/README.rst

 To configure:

 - Navigate to Settings/General Settings.
-- In the "General Settings" configuration section, locate the "InvoiceXpress" subsection:
+- In the "General Settings" configuration section, locate the "BILL" subsection:
   There you can set:

-  - InvoiceXpress Account Name
+  - BILL Account Name
-  - InvoiceXpress API Key
+  - BILL API Key
-  - InvoiceXpress Invoice Email Template
+  - BILL Invoice Email Template

-The email template is used to prepare the details for the email the InvoiceXpress service sends with the invoice:
+The email template is used to prepare the details for the email the BILL service sends with the invoice:

 - "To" email address